nabillazachra/js-number-race/README.md

+# Number Race
-# Simple Program about Number Race using Asynchronous program with setInterval method
+Simple Program about Number Race using Asynchronous program with setInterval method